plumpNation/interactive-animation/_posts/2015-02-07-bbc-news-article-scroller.md

 {% highlight js %}

-// use the id of the dom element new Dragdealer('news-carousel', {
+var dragOptions = {
     steps: 4,
-    speed: 0.3,
+    speed: 0.3
-    loose: true,
-    requestAnimationFrame: true
-});
+};

+// Uses the id of or the actual dom element new Dragdealer('news-carousel', dragOptions);

 {% endhighlight %}